--Candidates must have an offer of admission to pursue a full time eligible programme by the program closing date.
+-Candidates must have an offer of admission to pursue a full time eligible programme by the scholarship closing date.

 -Applicants must meet the English language condition of their offer of admission to study at SOAS as soon as possible but no later than 1 June 2015.
 If your offer is conditional on English, please arrange your English test and ensure you meet the English requirements as soon as possible.

-Number of award(s): Two Cultures of Resistance financial aid positions will be available in 2015/16.
+Number of award(s): Two Cultures of Resistance Scholarships will be available in 2015/16.

 Duration of award(s): Not Known

 What does it cover?
 Each scholarship is valued at £15,000 in total.
 Fees will be deducted from this amount and the remainder will be used toward maintenance.
 In addition, each scholar will benefit from a 20% reduction in their tuition fees, from free accommodation at International Student House (ISH) and food vouchers to be spent in the ISH restaurant.